 Product management is a complex task as it not only involves defining the product but also ensuring that it reaches its target market and meets the expectations of customers.

 To do so, you need to start with the big picture and work your way down to micro details.
-While doing so, you need to keep an eye on all the KPIs and make sure that they are going in the right direction.
+While doing so, you need to monitor all the KPIs and ensure they are going in the right direction.